Avani, Kolar: Legend

 They had a black flag and a bull crest as their emblem.
 An inscription of the period 339 AD found in Mulbagal Taluk describes all in Sanskrit and begins with the praise of Shiva whose throne is said to be on the lofty peak of the mountain called Nandi, obviously the present Nandidurga, a hill considered to be the personification of Nandi, the bull of Shiva.
-The inscription records the grant of the village Mudiyanur (also called Chudagrama, a Sanskritised forw of Mudiyanur) to 25 Brahmins by Vadhuvallabha-Malladeva- Nandivarma, son of Vijayaditya Deva and grandson of Nandivarma,a promoter of Mahabali's dynasty.
+The inscription records the grant of the village Mudiyanur (also called Chudagrama, a Sanskritised form of Mudiyanur) to 25 Brahmins by Vadhuvallabha-Malladeva- Nandivarma, son of Vijayaditya Deva and grandson of Nandivarma,a promoter of Mahabali's dynasty.
 The king, who was in the town of Avanya (Avani), is said to have made the Bana dynasty prosperous and has been compared with Bodhisatva.

 Etymology

 The name Avani means "earth".
 Hindu goddess Sita was also called Avanisuthe meaning 'Daughter of Earth'.
 The legend goes that she was found while ploughing the earth.